 “We must avoid the country’s collapse at all costs.
-Now is not the time to step back,” - Greek Prime Minister, George Papandreou
+Now is not the time to step back,” – Greek Prime Minister, George Papandreou.

 Consider this statement.
 It starts off with broad assumptions with the very first word, “We.”

-“We” of course is an emotive word, and politicians are masters at swaying the masses with the use of emotion laden vocabulary.
+“We” of course is an emotive word, and politicians are masters at swaying the masses with the use of emotion-laden vocabulary.
 No coincidence that marketing firms use the same strategy.
 Government itself is basically one giant PR firm, albeit one backed with guns and seasoned with a greater than average percentage of sociopaths.

 In addition ‘We” is a collusive statement in this context.
 When I look up the meaning of collusion I find the following: “fraudulently contrived by agreement.”

-What Georgie, our Feta cheese eating friend wants the Greek people, and by extension his European “brothers” to buy into is the fraudulently contrived argument that “We” are someone(s) other than his own political hide, and those of European bankers too stupid to lend Greek politicians money they could never pay back, at interest rates that bore no correlation to the underlying risks.
+What Georgie, our Feta cheese-eating friend wants the Greek people, and by extension his European “brothers” to buy into is the fraudulently contrived argument that “We” are someone(s) other than his own political hide, and those of European bankers too stupid to lend Greek politicians money they could never pay back, at interest rates that bear no correlation to the underlying risks.
 We know that the debts on the balance sheets of French and German banks are sufficient to sink some of them.
-In fact, even the ECB has exposure of over 50B Euros and rising.
+In fact, even the ECB has an exposure of over 50B Euros and rising.
 No politician wants to preside over the inevitable restructuring of debt, so they kick the can and watch the debt ball grow.

 The second part of the statement is equally fraudulent.
 He talks of avoiding the collapse of the country – Is this discussion about the countries collapse or the collapse of a government?

 I think Mr. Papandreou’s statement needs clarification so that everyone understands what is being said.
 Since I won’t hold my breath on Georgie providing it for our clarity, I will.